At U.S.-Mexico border, a bus becomes a school for migrant children in limbo

 Estefania Rebellon, director of the program called Yes We Can, said it offers specialized bilingual education for children who tend to have low literacy and struggle with social skills.
 Providing care and security are important too.

 “These are children from very dangerous areas, where they have very big issues with trust,” she said.
 Despite a shooting at a Walmart in El Paso, Texas, over the weekend that left 22 people dead, including eight Mexicans, she said the violence they saw in their home countries was likely worse.
-Police say the gunman posted a racist, anti-immigrant manifesto before the shooting. [nL2N25108L]
+Police say the gunman posted a racist, anti-immigrant manifesto before the shooting.

 She said it was upsetting that vulnerable people could not count on finding safety in the United States, even to run basic errands such as back-to-school shopping.